violettomania/halloween-shooter/README.md

 # This Is Halloween #

 A Halloween-themed side-scroller shooter game built in JavaScript, using PixiJS.
-Pretty much the same as [shooter-game](https://github.com/dgyarmati/shooter-game), but with different sprites and some sounds, plus a boss fight!
+Pretty much the same as [shooter-game](https://github.com/dgyarmati/shooter-game), but with different sprites and some sounds, plus a boss fight.

+Try it out at https://violettomania.github.io/halloween-shooter !

 **How to run locally**